-In a registry-based observational study reported in The Lancet Oncology, Chalkidou et al found that stereotactic ablative body radiotherapy (SABR) was associated with high overall survival and low rates of toxicity in patients with extracranial oligometastatic cancers.
+In a registry-based observational study reported in The Lancet Oncology, Anastasia Chalkidou, PhD, and colleagues found that stereotactic ablative body radiotherapy (SABR) was associated with high overall survival and low rates of toxicity in patients with extracranial oligometastatic cancers.

 The prospective observational study involved data from 1,422 patients from a registry created by the National Health Service (NHS) England to evaluate SABR in oligometastatic cancers.
 Patients were enrolled between June 2015 and January 2019 from 17 NHS radiotherapy centers.
 Eligibility requirements were age 18 years or older; confirmed primary solid cancer; one to three extracranial metastatic lesions; a disease-free interval from primary tumor development to metastases of longer than 6 months (with the exception of synchronous colorectal liver metastases); World Health Organization performance status of 2 or lower; and life expectancy of 6 months or longer.

 The primary outcome measure was overall survival at 1 year and 2 years from the start of SABR treatment.
 The study has been completed.